mypreview/Conj/docs/create-and-set-static-homepage.md

-# Create And Setup a Homepage Template
+# Create And Set a Static Homepage

 By default after fresh installation of the [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview), the homepage will look like a blog, and this is how WordPress is intended to work.
 This is the same page template used on the main theme [demos](https://www.conj.ws).